 It’s hard to sell people something they need.

 It’s easy to sell them something that fulfills a desire.
 Why?
-Because people buy with their emotions, then back it up with the facts or proof.
+Because people buy with their emotions, then back it up with facts or proof.

 Identify the prospect’s desire and attach your offer to it.
 Your USP satisfies their desire making your product or service irresistible.